Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Appendix B Calculation of SNR

 \section{Appendix B \\ Calculation of SNR}

-To assuage concerns that augmenting data will affect the SNR, we provide results demonstrating that in our application SNR is preserved and give an explicit definition.
+To assuage concerns that augmenting data will affect the SNR, we provide results demonstrating that in our application the SNR of the observed data is preserved and give an explicit definition.
 Formally in the wavelet-domain the complete SNR is,

 However, we can only accumulate SNR for times that are observed.
 In the wavelet domain, only fractions of the wavelet pixel temporal span would be observed.
 Therefore, the SNR should be calculated in the time domain,